rbisdorff/Digraph3/docSphinx/_build/html/_sources/compStatLectures.rst.txt

     3. Incremental quantiles estimation with the IQ-agent: using the IQ-agent for Monte-Carlo simulations

 L6. `Two distributions, are they of the same kind? <_static/6-chiSquareTest-2x2.pdf>`_
-    1. Methodology: comparing statistical distributions, methodological approach and statistical tests
+    1. Comparing statistical distributions: methodological approach and statistical tests

     2. Comparing histograms: Chi-square test against a known distribution, comparing two binned data sets, testing uniform randomness